-You can use HP Recovery media to recover the original operating system and software programs that were installed at the factory.
-On select products, it can be created on a bootable USB flash drive using the HP Cloud Recovery Download Tool.
+You can use HP Recovery media to recover the operating system and drivers that were installed at the factory.
+On select products, you can create recovery media on a bootable USB flash drive using the HP Cloud Recovery Download Tool.

-For details, see Using the HP Cloud Recovery Download Tool to create recovery media (select products only) on page 53.
+For details, see Using the HP Cloud Recovery Download Tool to create recovery media (select products only) on page 58.